QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Versioning
   - Pin versions of used software and libraries in the dependencies to prevent compatibility problems when updates occur to the packages and software.
 - Start each cell in the notebook with a title.
+- Data
+  - Store data that is only read by the virtual lab in an external catalogue and use an API to access this data.
 - Parallelization
   - Parallelize the execution of the parts of the code where this is useful.
 A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
 - Documentation